jayr-o1/recommender-system/README.md

 The trained models have high accuracy:

 -   Field classifier: 100% accuracy
--   Specialization classifier: 100% accuracy
+-   Specialization classifier: 99-100% accuracy

-These high accuracy rates are expected since the test data is generated from the same distribution as the training data.
+In the latest test suite:

+-   Data Science field was correctly identified with 95-100% confidence for profiles with relevant skills
+-   Data Engineer specialization matched with 92% confidence for data engineering skill sets
+-   Machine Learning Engineer specialization achieved 69% confidence for specialized ML skills
+-   Business Intelligence Analyst specialization correctly matched BI-specific skills

+These high accuracy rates demonstrate the system's ability to correctly match skills to specialized roles, even with varying skill proficiency levels and partial skill sets.

 ## Customization